Pirates vs. Athletics Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, eight home runs, 28 walks and 21 RBI (49 total hits).
-He has stolen seven bases.
+- Andrew McCutchen has collected 49 hits with seven doubles, eight home runs and 31 walks.
+He has driven in 23 runs with seven stolen bases.

 McCutchen Recent Games